 \item General set systems, where one only assumes that $|a_{i,j}| \leq 1$ for all $(i,j)$.
 The classic ``Six Standard Deviations Suffice'' result by Spencer~\cite{spencer} is one of the pillars of this line of research, showing that for any $n \times n$ matrix $A$ with $|a_{i,j}| \leq 1$, we have $\disc(A) \leq 6 \sqrt{n}$.
 This is highly surprising as a random coloring $x$ for most matrices $A$ would result in a discrepancy of $\disc(A,x) = \Omega(\sqrt{n \lg n})$ with high probability.

 \item Sparse set systems, where each element of the universe $u_j \in \Uni$ is contained in at most $t$ sets $S_i$.
-The Beck-Fiala conjecture~\cite{beckfiala}, which is a special case of the Koml\'{o}s conjecture, is central in this direction, asserting that any such set system can be colored to achieve a discrepancy of only $O(\sqrt{t})$.
+The Beck-Fiala conjecture~\cite{beckfiala}, which is a special case of the Koml\'{o}s conjecture, is central in this direction, asserting that any such set system can be colored to achieve a discrepancy of only $O(\sqrt{t})$ (the Koml\'{o}s conjecture states that any sequence of vectors with unit $\ell_2$ norm can be assigned signs such that their sum has $\ell_\infty$ norm bounded by a constan).
 While not yet being resolved, the best upper bound, due to Banaszczyk~\cite{Banas:gauss} comes close by guaranteeing the existence of a coloring of discrepancy $O(\sqrt{t \lg n})$. \end{enumerate}